stonehippo/kinoma_template/README.md

 ```

+**Note: the Element seems to follow strict rules for ES6, so include semicolons or you'll get errors!**

 ## Upload and launch

 Here's the sequence of commands to upload and start a new application as cURL commands. `[host]` here can be either the IP address (e.g. `192.168.1.100`) or the mDNS name of the device (e.g. `myKinoma.local`).